-Activity Description Frequency 4 Sight Assessments 4-Sight assessments will be provided to monitor each student's progress towards attaining advanced knowledge of the content in mathematics and reading.
+4 Sight Assessments 4-Sight assessments will be provided to monitor each student's progress towards attaining advanced knowledge of the content in mathematics and reading.
 Student data will be analyzed, a needs assessment will be conducted, and parents will be kept apprised of their student's progress.
 Pre-Assessment and then Quarterly Classroom Diagnostic Tools (CDT) The purpose of the CDT is to provide information that will help guide instruction by providing support to students and teachers.
 The CDT reports are designed to provide a picture or snapshot of how students are performing in relation to the Pennsylvania Assessment Anchors & Eligible Content and Keystone Assessment Anchors & Eligible Content.
 Beginning, Middle, and End of the school year.
 Fountas and Pinnell The Fountas and Pinnell evaluation of student reading level will be utilized to ensure that all students on the elementary level are reading on grade level or above.
 Teachers will be trained on the use of this evaluation by the reading specialist.
 Beginning, Middle, and End of the school year.
 Wilson Reading Assessment The Wilson Reading Assessment will be used to evaluate the level of struggling readers at the secondary level.
 Beginning, Middle, and End of the School Year Response to Intervention Our response to intervention process involves assessing student progress three times a year, determining level of need and then providing instruction that meets individual student needs.
-Ongoing WIDA MODEL Progress of English Language Learners will be monitored regularly using the WIDA MODEL program.
-Ongoing Curriculum Assessments Teachers will take into account curriculum based benchmark data.
-Ongoing Program Assessments Teachers will utilize data from the various programs provided, including the Reach and Inside programs provided to English Language Learners.
+Ongoing Curriculum Assessments Teachers will take into account curriculum based quizzes and tests when evaluating student data.
 Ongoing Lesson Study Data from the lesson study process will be used to inform teacher practice in helping each student meet their goals.
 Ongoing PSSA and PASA The data from this summative assessment will be used to set goals for the following year.
-Beginning of each year.
-Keystone Exam The Keystone exam results for students who take Algebra and Geometry will be reviewed annually.
 Beginning of each year.